-The country’s service sector is known for banking, insurance and tourism, much of it in the alpine regions.
+The country’s service sector is known for banking, insurance, and tourism, much of it in the alpine regions.
 But it also has a solid industrial sector as the world’s leading exporter of high-end luxury watches and the home of major pharmaceutical companies − not to mention the invention of velcro, cellophane, and milk chocolate.

 That said, English is spoken in most Switzerland tourist spots and menus are often in English as well.

 You might be surprised to hear women were only given the federal vote in 1971 and that women’s rights still have some way to go in Switzerland.
-The pay gap is still significant and discrimination in employment is all too common.
-So yes, there have been major advances – 22.8% of parliamentarians were women in 2015 – but there is still some way to go.
+The pay gap is still significant and discrimination in employment is all too common, but there have been major advances: 43% of Swiss parliamentarians are women, a figure that keeps rising.

 Too often visitors skip right through to the main Switzerland attractions and avoid the cities.
 These may be a little less charming than the more popular sights, but if you have time, at least try to spend a day in Zurich or Geneva, Switzerland’s two main urban centers.

 These are some of the best cities to visit in Switzerland.